March 21, 2022

 One of the most overlooked aspects of the real world and the fitness world is mobility.
-Mobility difficulties are not only a problem of old age, whether you’re an elite athlete or a soccer mom, it is important to regularly work on improving your mobility.
-If you want to prevent possible injuries and live a happy, pain-free life then you NEED to start improving your mobility.
+Mobility difficulties are not only a problem of old age, whether you’re an elite athlete, weight lifting enthusiast, or a soccer mom, it is important to regularly work on improving your mobility.
+If you want to prevent possible injuries and live a happy, pain-free life then you NEED to have good mobility.
 By giving yourself a mobility assessment you will know which areas of the body are the weakest.
 Once you assess and test your mobility you will be able to directly target and improve your weaker joint complexes.

 In this article we will specifically target mobility, so try to do this assessment cold to see your everyday mobility and then you can test after a warm-up or workout just to compare.